 The Rise of Ugly Produce Markets

-In recent years, several companies have emerged to capitalize on the potential of ugly produce, offering delivery services that bring imperfect fruits and vegetables directly to consumers.
+In recent years, several companies have emerged to capitalize on the potential of this produce, offering delivery services that bring imperfect fruits and vegetables directly to consumers.
 These businesses are disrupting the traditional food supply chain, reducing food waste, and making healthy eating more affordable and accessible.

 This growing movement shows that this isn’t just a fad; it’s part of a broader shift toward sustainability and conscious consumerism.